 No procedure can confirm the diagnosis.
 If headaches have developed recently or if certain warning signs are present (see Warning signs), computed tomography (CT) or magnetic resonance imaging (MRI) of the head and sometimes a spinal tap (lumbar puncture) may be done to exclude other disorders.
 If people who are known to have migraines develop a headache that is similar to their previous migraines, doctors rarely do tests.
 However, if the headache is different, particularly if warning signs are present, a doctor's examination and often tests are needed.

-When treatment does not prevent people from having frequent or incapacitating migraines, taking drugs every day to prevent migraine attacks can help (see see Drugs Used to Treat Migraines).
+When treatment does not prevent people from having frequent or incapacitating migraines, taking drugs every day to prevent migraine attacks can help (see Table: Drugs Used to Treat Migraines).
 Taking preventive drugs may help people who are taking other migraine drugs too often and need to reduce their use.

 Beta-blockers, such as propranolol, are often used.
 The anticonvulsants topiramate and divalproex and the tricyclic antidepressant amitriptyline are also effective.
 The choice of a preventive drug is based on the side effects of the drug and on other disorders present.
 For example, people who are overweight may be given topiramate, which can promote weight loss.
-People with depression or insomnia may be given amitriptyline (an antidepressant—see Drugs Used to Treat Depression).
+People with depression or insomnia may be given amitriptyline (an antidepressant—see Table: Drugs Used to Treat Depression).

 Migraines cannot be cured, but they can be controlled.